Bushongo Mythology

 Mythology in POP Culture

-• Thor - In Norse mythology, the god Thor was known for his strength and his hammer, Mjolnir.
+• Zeus - In Greek mythology, the god Zeus was known for his power and his ability to control the weather.

 • Symbol of Purity - The white clothes that represent virginity and purity in the Christian mythosphere are associated with spirituality and otherworldliness in the Hindu mythosphere; are restricted to monks, priests, and widows; and do not form part of household rituals.